Cosmyx/OrcaSlicer/doc/developer-reference/How-to-create-profiles.md

 ```

 > [!IMPORTANT]
 > Create new filament profiles only if you have truly specifically tuned the filament for the given printer.
 Otherwise, use the global library.
-The global library has a better chance to receive optimizations and updates from OrcaSlicer contributors, which will benefit users of all printers.
+The global library has a better chance to receive optimizations and updates from OrcaCosmyx contributors, which will benefit users of all printers.

 ### Adding Filament Profiles to the Global Library